What is differential geometry: curves and surfaces: Moon in a puddle

 \section{Moon in a puddle}

-The following theorem is a slight generalization of the theorem proved by Vladimir Ionin and German Pestov in \cite{ionin-pestov}.
-For convex curves, this result was known earlier \cite[\S 24]{blaschke}.
+The following theorem is a slight generalization of the theorem proved by Vladimir Ionin and German Pestov \cite{ionin-pestov}.
+For convex curves, this result was known earlier \cite[§ 24]{blaschke}.

-\begin{thm}{Theorem} Assume $\gamma$ is a simple closed smooth regular plane loop with absolute curvature bounded by 1.
+\begin{thm}{Theorem} Assume $\gamma$ is a simple smooth plane loop with absolute curvature bounded by~$1$.
 Then it surrounds a unit disc. \end{thm}

-This theorem gives a simple but nontrivial example of the so-called \emph{local to global theorems} --- based on some local data (in this case the curvature of a curve) we conclude a global property (in this case existence of a large disc surrounded by the curve).
+This theorem gives a simple but nontrivial example of the so-called \emph{local-to-global} theorems --- based on some local data (in this case, the curvature of a curve) we conclude a global property (in this case, the existence of a unit disc surrounded by the curve).

 {